fahdd95/Click-to-translate/README.md

 # Installation

-Download the zip file extract it, allow Developer mode in chrome extension and add the extension folder.
+Download the zip file, allow Developer mode in chrome extension, drag and drop the zip file in chrome extension manager.

 Note: i will upload the extension on chrome store soon.